variani/docker-examples/hello-r/03-hello-r-v1.2/README.md

 ## About the app `hello_r:1.2`

-The app v1.2 mounts two directories, one to read (optinal) input data and another to write output data.
+The app v1.2 mounts two directories, one to read (optional) input data and another to write output data.

 ```bash
 > docker run --rm hello_r:1.2 -h